abhilashaojha/exploratory_dashboard/README.md

 - Avishree Roy
 - Diksha Tripathi

-# Overview of the dataset:
+# Overview of the dataset
 We used the NCRB district-wise crime against women data set.
 The data set consists of the following attributes: